-- c.
-Recommendations for management, reduction or elimination of conflict of interest.
-Recommendations of the Committee may include but are not limited to: - i.
-Public disclosure of significant financial interests. - ii.
-Monitoring research by independent reviewers. - iii.
-Modification of the research plan. - iv.
-Disqualification from participation in all or a portion of the research. - v.
-Divestiture of significant financial interests. - vi.
-Severance of relationship that creates actual or potential conflicts. - vii.
+c.
+Recommendations for management, reduction or elimination of the conflict of interest.

+Recommendations of the Committee may include but are not limited to:

+- i.
+Public disclosure of significant financial interests; - ii.
+Monitoring of research by independent reviewers; - iii.
+Modification of the research plan;

+- iv.
+Disqualification from participation in all or a portion of the research; - v.
+Divestiture of significant financial interests; - vi.
+Severance of relationship that create actual or potential conflicts. - vii.
 Recommendation of Authorization of Waiver by USD President. - d.
 Appeal of resolution decisions and final authority.
-Investigators and administrators may appeal the resolution in writing to the president within 10 days of receiving written notice of the President's decision.
-The appeal is confined to presenting new information about conflicting interests or a viable resolution procedure that was not previously discussed.
+Investigators and administrators may appeal the resolution in writing to the President within 10 days of receiving written notice of the President's decision.
+The appeal is confined to presenting new information about the conflicting interest or a viable resolution procedure that was not previously discussed.
 The President shall meet with the Committee chair, other Committee members as appropriate, and vice president for research and either accept or decline the appeal in writing to the investigator or administrator within 10 days.
 If the appeal is accepted, a revised strategy for conflict management, reduction or elimination will be provided to the investigator or administrator in writing.
 A declined appeal is final. - e.
 Continuing review.
-Strategies for managing conflicts of interest will include specified periods for continuing review, identifying the person(s) responsible for conducting and reporting on reviews, and establishing the authority to enforce management mechanisms and sanctions.
+Strategies for managing conflicts of interest will include: specified periods for continuing review, identifying the person(s) responsible for conducting and reporting on reviews, and establishing the authority to enforce management mechanisms and sanctions. - 8.
 PHS Reporting conflicts of interest.
 Prior to the institution's expenditure of any funds under an award, the institution (vice president for research or designee) will report to the funding agency the existence (but not nature or details) of a conflict of interest found and assure that the conflict has been managed, reduced, or eliminated (in accordance with 42 CFR 50 Subpart F).
 Any conflict of interest identified subsequently will be reported and managed, reduced, or eliminated within 60 days of the identification.
 To the extent required by law, the institution will make available to the appropriate governmental agencies, upon request, information regarding all identified conflicts of interest and their management, reduction, or elimination.
-If the investigator has biased the research, the university will promptly notify the funding agency (in case of PHS, the PHS awarding component) of the corrective action taken or to be taken.
+If the investigator has biased the research, the university will promptly notify the funding agency (in case of PHS, the PHS awarding component) of the corrective action taken or to be taken. - 9.
 Drugs, medical devices, and treatments.

-If a PHS-funded project of clinical research whose purpose is to evaluate the safety or effectiveness of a drug, medical device, or treatment has been designed, conducted, or reported by an Investigator with a conflicting interest that was not disclosed or managed as required by 42 CFR 50 Subpart F, the university will require that the Investigator(s) involved disclose the conflicting interest in each public presentation of this results of the research.
+If a PHS-funded project of clinical research whose purpose is to evaluate the safety or effectiveness of a drug, medical device, or treatment has been designed, conducted, or reported by an Investigator with a conflicting interest that was not disclosed or managed as required by 42 CFR 50 Subpart F, the university will require that the Investigator(s) involved disclose the conflicting interest in each public presentation of this results of the research. - 10.
+Recordkeeping.
+Records will be kept in the Office of Research and Sponsored Programs for 3 years following the date of submission of the final expenditures report to the external funding agency.
+(Records for personnel of the Office of Research and Sponsored Programs are kept in the Office of the President with copies in the Office of Research and Sponsored Programs.)